 Smoke from domestic heating

-One of the main sources of complaints about pollution from domestic premises is wood smoke from solid fuel heaters, which can cause a significant nuisance problem for neighbours if heaters aren’t operated efficiently, due to emissions being highly odorous and irritating.
+One of the main sources of complaints about pollution from domestic premises is wood smoke from solid fuel heaters, which can cause a significant nuisance problem for neighbours if heaters are not operated efficiently, due to emissions being highly odorous and irritating.
 Wood smoke also contributes to regional fine particle levels, potentially exposing wider populations to poor winter air quality and the associated health impacts.

 Burning in the open

-Similarly, smoke from burning in the open can also cause nuisance problems for neighbours as well as add to fine particle levels.
+Smoke from burning in the open can also cause nuisance problems for neighbours as well as add to fine particle levels.
 In most parts of metropolitan Adelaide and in some regional areas, burning by open fire or in a domestic incinerator is prohibited.
 There are a few exceptions to this, including fires within a dwelling, fires principally for the purposes of preparing food or beverages or burning charcoal in a brazier for the purpose of heating an outdoor area.

 For further information refer to the Environment Protection (Air Quality) Policy 2016.
 Burning of some substances are of particular concern as emissions are highly toxic.
 Examples include timber treated with copper chromium arsenate and plastics, where burning is strictly prohibited.
 For further information or to make a complaint contact the local council.